 In Accordance with God’s Plan

 But just how our fall was written into God’s plan is a question that engenders much debate.
 And how one answers that question revolves around how one understands the sovereignty of God.
 Does God’s sovereignty require that everything that happens be according to his explicit command, or decree?
-Or can God be sovereign even while allowing a part of his creation to act in a somewhat autonomous way.
-In other words, does everything that happens, happen according to God’s direct, or indirect, will.
-Or does God permit some things to happen in order to grant free will to humanity.
+Or can God be sovereign even while allowing a part of his creation to act in a somewhat autonomous way?
+In other words, does everything happen according to God’s explicit will?
+Or does God permit some things to happen in order to grant free will to humanity?

 Responsibility for Sin

-If you hold that everything happens, whether directly or indirectly, in accordance with God’s will, then the logical conclusion is that humanity’s sin, and subsequent fall, was decreed by God.
+If you hold that everything happens, whether directly or indirectly, in accordance with God’s will, then the logical conclusion is that humanity’s sin and subsequent fall were decreed by God.
 This really makes God responsible for our sin.
-But that seems incompatible with James 1:13 where it is said that God is not tempted by evil and tempts no one.
+But that seems incompatible with James 1:13, where it is said that God is not tempted by evil and tempts no one.
 It also seems contrary to the goodness of God’s nature.

 The alternative is that in giving limited free will to humanity, he permits us to disobey him.
 This transfers the responsibility for sin to humanity and maintains the integrity of God’s nature as good and loving.
-Clearly the Scripture overwhelming places the responsibility for sin at the feet of humanity, so this approach seems preferable to me.
+Clearly, the Scripture overwhelmingly places the responsibility for sin at the feet of humanity.
+So this approach seems preferable to me.

 Sin as Our Adversary